-- Complete the Interdisciplinary Studies in EC-6th Core Subject or 4-8 Core Subject or Education Content Curriculum (Middle School or Secondary) Teacher Education Program. - Membership in a congregation affiliated with The Lutheran Church-Missouri Synod. - Completion of EDU 41205 ECE/ Elementary Student Teaching, EDU 41225 Middle Level Student Teaching, EDU 41273 Secondary Student Teaching or EDU 41207 Special Education Student Teaching in an appropriately accredited/approved Lutheran school - Recommendation of the Concordia University Texas faculty. - Completion of 17 credit hours of Lutheran Teacher Diploma required courses.
-At least 15 hours must be completed prior to the Professional Term with a GPA of 2.50 or better in all hours attempted. - EDU 3261 Vocation of the Christian Educator - EDU 3333 Teaching Religion - REL 1301 New Testament History and Reading - REL 1311 History and Literature of the Old Testament - REL 2352 History and Philosophy of the Reformation - REL 3341 Lutheran Doctrine-
+- Complete the Interdisciplinary Studies in EC-6th Core Subject or 4-8 Core Subject or Education Content Curriculum (Middle School or Secondary) Teacher Education Program. - Membership in a congregation affiliated with The Lutheran Church-Missouri Synod. - Completion of EDU 41200/Clinical Teaching - Recommendation of the Concordia University Texas faculty. - Completion of 17 credit hours of Lutheran Teacher Diploma required courses.
+At least 15 hours must be completed prior to the Professional Term with a GPA of 2.50 or better in all hours attempted. - EDU 3261 Vocation of the Christian Educator - EDU 3333 Teaching Religion - REL 1301 New Testament History and Reading - REL 1311 History and Literature of the Old Testament - Choose one: - REL 2352 History and Philosophy of the Reformation - REL 3342 Lutheran Confessions - REL 3341 Lutheran Doctrine-